dbt-labs/docs.getdbt.com/website/docs/guides/set-up-your-databricks-dbt-project.md

 ---
 title: Set up your dbt project with Databricks
 id: set-up-your-databricks-dbt-project
-description: "Learn more about setting up your dbt project with Databricks"
+description: "Learn more about setting up your dbt project with Databricks."
 displayText: Setting up your dbt project with Databricks
 hoverSnippet: Learn how to set up your dbt project with Databricks.
 # time_to_complete: '30 minutes' commenting out until we test